Degrees of Freedom Analysis of Mechanisms using the New Zebra Crossing Method: Examples

 Therefore the mechanism has $3$ degrees of freedom.

 \paragraph{Orthoglide Manipulator}

 The orthoglide manipulator is shown in Figure \ref{fig_11} (a).
 The link $l_1$ is the fixed link and the link $l_2$ is the moving platform.
 There are three legs which connect the fixed link and the moving platform.
 The Zebra crossing diagram is drawn as follows.
-A two degree of freedom joint connects the fixed link and with link $l_{21}$ by a black, grey and black patch.
-Then the link $l_{21}$ (ternary link) is represented by a white patch $l_{21}$.
-The other end of the white patch is connected to two joints which is represented by two black patches.
-On each black patch, a white patch is drawn which represents the links $l_{22}$ and $l_{23}$.
-These white patches are connected to the white patch $l_{24}$ by two joints.
-The white patch $l_{24}$ is connected to the moving platform $l_{2}$ by a joint which is represented by a black patch.
+The \textit{Rule 2} is applied to start with, followed by \textit{Rule 4} and \textit{Rule 1}.
+The \textit{Rule 4} is applied twice to form two white patches.
+This is followed by \textit{Rule 5}, which connects to the movable platform.
+Similarly, the other \textit{2} legs of the parallel manipulator are drawn.

 There are $21$ black patches and $16$ white and grey patches in the zebra crossing diagram.
-The number of loops in the mechanism are found out using the Equation \ref{equ_loop}.
-The number of loops are,
+The number of loops (L) in the mechanism are calculated using the Equation \ref{equ_loop}.

 The number of white patches between the black patches $N_w$ are $11$ (the number of white patches between the black patches in the legs are $9$ and for the link $l_{2}$, the white patch is assigned a number which is one less than the number of legs in the parallel manipulator, which is $2$).
 The number of loops $L$ are $6$.
 The number of joints attached to the ground link $J_f$ are $3$.
-The degrees of freedom is calculated using the Equation \ref{equ_loopwhite}.
-Calculating the degrees of freedom,
+The degrees of freedom (M) is calculated using Equation \ref{equ_loopwhite}.

 Therefore the mechanism has $3$ degrees of freedom.

 \paragraph{H4 Parallel Manipulator}